AlgyJr/ios_guides/Swift-Basics.md

 Read left-to-right, “the variable i is an Int.”

-You can omit the type if the compiler can infer it:
+You can omit type if the compiler can infer it:

 ```
 let i = 0
 ```

-You can use `typealias` to create complex types, similar to C's typedef.
+Use `typealias` to create complex types, similar to C's `typedef`.

 ```
 typealias StatusCode = Int